mindkomm/timber-integration-woocommerce/docs/installation.md

 ## Optional: Use a helper class

-You could either loosely add theme support and the initialization call for the integrations to your functions.php, or you can wrap everything in a proper class:
+You could either loosely add theme support and the initialization call for the integration to your functions.php, or you can wrap everything in a proper class:

 ```php
 <?php